penteract/HigherOrderHornRefinement/README.md

 `tests/test.sh` runs a small number of simple tests (2 of which require z3).
 `git diff` is used to check the output.
 It will produce no output if it runs without errors (beyond differences between versions of z3).

+`tests/mochi.sh` creates or modifies the file `tests/allmochi.out`.
+This demonstrates the cases where we can solve the first order problem arising from the transformation and agree with those obtained by mochi (`amax-e` is an exception since the original code is identical to `amax`).